Discretized colourbar guideSource:

 A character string indicating the position of a label.
 One of "top", "bottom" (default for horizontal guide), "left", or "right" (default for vertical guide).

 A numeric specifying horizontal justification of the label text.
+The default for standard text is 0 (left-aligned) and 1 (right-aligned) for expressions.

 A numeric specifying vertical justification of the label text.